Removing State from Network Functions

 The move to software provides the on-demand elastically and scale of network security components and quick recovery from failures.
 However, we are still hindered by one major factor – the state that each network function needs to process.

-We still have the challenges created by the tight coupling of the state and processing for each network function, be it virtual firewalls, load balancer scaling, intrusion protection system (IPS), or even distributed firewalls closer to the workloads for dynamic workload scaling use cases.
-Having the state tightly coupled with the network functions limits the network functions agility, scalability, and failure recovery.
+We still face challenges created by the tight coupling of the state and processing for each network function, be it virtual firewalls, load balancer scaling, intrusion protection system (IPS), or even distributed firewalls closer to the workloads for dynamic workload scaling use cases.
+Having the state tightly coupled with the network functions limits the network functions’ agility, scalability, and failure recovery.

 Compounded by this, we have seen an increase in network complexity.
 The rise of the public cloud and the emergence of hybrid and multi-cloud has made data center connectivity more complicated and critical than ever.